What is sales support? This little-known fact could supercharge your sales.Posted on February 20th, 2019 by Jay Thomas

 Why is sales support still a “little-known” strategy?

 Unfortunately, sales support is often forgotten.
-It’s seen as a nice-to-have, perk, or luxury extra.
-In times of stress, it can be neglected, or cut entirely.
-It’s seen as low-hanging fruit to lop off when a business needs to slim down.
+It’s seen as a nice-to-have, perk, or luxury.
+In times of stress, it can be neglected or cut entirely.

 For example, a major company in a revenue slump wanted to reduce its sales force costs.
 The organization decided to cut back-office workers and protect frontline staff.
 After all, executives said, salespeople make sales.
 Although costs fell, frontline sales took over support tasks.
 Sellers are now busy answering customer inquiries, sifting leads, and generating content.
 Their additional duties cut into the time they needed to attend to customers.
 When managers saw sales numbers dropping, they panicked and added more sales reps.
 In the end, they had a more expensive workforce, which produced less than when they started.